MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Import-SPAppPackage.md

 ```

 ### -Source
 Defines the source of the app.
+The source indicates where the app package originates from, for example, if the app was built by a developer but did not reside on the SharePoint Marketplace, you might use the CorporateCatalog source.

 The following are valid values: